ellefer/test-PD/README.md

 # test-PD
-Professional Development Workshop - I'm learning how to use github!
+Professional Development Workshop - I'm learning how to use **github**!